 Social Media is a term that you may or may not have heard a lot of lately as a general contractor.
 It might seem like it is outside the realm of your business and what it is you are trying to do as a business owner.
 Well, you need to make certain that it is at the top of the list when it comes to ways to reach your customers.

-That’s right, social media is arguably the best and quickest way to reach potential and current customers, to drive traffic to your website, and to help grow the number of leads and conversions that your company sees.
+That’s right, social media is arguably the best and quickest way to reach potential and current customers, drive traffic to your website, and help grow the number of leads and conversions that your company sees.
 Simply put it is one of the most essential marketing tools that any business, let alone general contracting, can have.

-Knowing how to properly use social media to your business’ advantage is the key, however.
+Knowing how to properly use social media to your business’s advantage is the key, however.
 Simply being on social media is not enough, you have to know how to properly use it and make it work for you and your business.
 When you understand how to do this, your business can and should see substantial growth over time so long as you are consistent and persistent with your methods.

 So, how can you, a general contractor, use social media to help grow your business?
 Here are a few helpful tips that you should be following to get your business growing.